Monmouth County Expungements Lawyer

 Crime convictions can have repercussions and resonations that go far beyond jail time, fines and probation - from getting a professional license to getting into Canada to getting a job.
-Tara Breslow-Testa is a Monmouth County expungement lawyer serving all of New Jersey, who has the experience to clear your criminal record - to have it “expunged” in legal terminology.Order Of Expungement
+Tara Breslow-Testa is a Monmouth County criminal defense lawyer serving all of New Jersey, who has the experience to clear your criminal record - to have it “expunged” in legal terminology.Order Of Expungement

 According to New Jersey statutes, expungement means “the extraction and isolation of all records on file within any court, detention or correctional facility, law enforcement or criminal justice agency concerning a person's detection, apprehension, arrest, detention, trial or disposition of an offense within the criminal justice system.”